sherrirose/AHEaD-2024/README.md

 - For the continuous variables, compute the mean, median, and standard deviation.
 - For the categorical variables, compute counts and percentages.
 - Play around with data visualization.
 - Comment on any "data discoveries."
 Did you notice anything "weird" about the data?
+- Summarize the most important findings in 3-4 sentences.
+How might you visualize the key findings? (e.g. visualization is extra, but this could be useful to have in your final presentation.

 ## Week 4 (July 17 - July 21)